danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 The formula editor also supports auto-complete for quicker formula entry.
 As variable names are typed in the formula entry box, the list on the left is filtered down to variables that begin with those letters, and the first such variable is automatically suggested.
 Pressing the Tab key will complete the name of that variable.
 Click [here](Formula_Editor.gif) for a demo.

-!!! warning "Variables Names in External Files"
+!!! note "Variables Names in External Files"
     In the following circumstances, XLKitLearn will not be able to load variable names from the file and display them in the formula editor.
 (1) If you are loading a .xlsx file, XLKitLearn will not be able to open the file and read column names.
 (2) If you are on a Mac and loading an external file, Mac security settings will stop XLKitLearn from opening the file and reading column names.

 If the formula you entered contains an error, the formula input box will turn red, and an error message will be displayed in the [bottom part](MATSON static shot of the formula editor with a red box around the error area) of the formula editor.